CURRIC 209 — DIGITAL MEDIA AND LITERACY

 3 credits.

-Analysis of music education in primary and secondary schools to 1980 via examination of historical, philosophical, and psychological sources.
-Explores ideas that have shaped the field in the past and investigates the influence of these ideas on current thinking.
+Focus on analysis of music education in primary and secondary schools via examination of historical, philosophical, and psychological sources.
+Explore ideas that have shaped the field in the past and investigate the influence of these ideas on current thinking and practice.

 CURRIC 947 — CURRENT ISSUES IN MUSIC EDUCATION